Shai2u/dash_plotly_car_accidents_example/README.md

 4. Introduce Interactivity: Add initial callbacks to enable basic interaction between components.

 #### Part 3.
 Setting up the map
-5. Enabled Environment Map: the environment map displays the boundig box of the main-maps viewport.
+5. Enabled Environment Map: the environment map displays the bounding box of the main-maps viewport.
 6. Load Geographic Data: Integrate geographic data into the map.
 7. Unify Styling: Match the styles of the graph and map components for a cohesive design.
 8. Add Cluster Layers: Include clustering functionality on the environment map.

 #### Part 4.
-Enabling interacitivy between the map and the other component of the dashboard
+Enabling interacitivy between the map and the other components of the dashboard
 9. Filter by viewport: Enable interactions where data displayed  on the map viewports updates the graphs, and vice versa.